Nithya1985/Logistic-Regression/README.md

 In this model we will take a dataset including the following fields User ID	Gender	Age	EstimatedSalary	Purchased
 ![image](https://user-images.githubusercontent.com/84851784/197347331-ab6154cd-0811-47d6-9b6a-40ca3bd05524.png)
+Eventhough many independent variables available in the above dataset...

-of which only age is taken for generating a model with binary data Purchased (0 for buying, 1 for not buying) - binary/categorical
+only Age is taken for generating a model with binary data Purchased (0 for buying, 1 for not buying) - binary/categorical

 Fetch the dataset .csv form
 assign x and y values